Demystifying HybridDKG - A Distributed Key Generation Scheme

 HybridDKG uses the asynchronous model of communication, in which clocks of nodes may not be accurate (meaning they can be out of sync) and messages can be delayed for arbitrary period of time.
 In this model, it is assumed that the adversary manages the communication channels and can delay messages as it wishes.
 HybridDKG assumes that a real-world adversary cannot control communication channels for all the honest nodes and, thus, that the adversary (eventually) delivers all the messages between two uncrashed nodes.

 A stricter assumption, named weak synchrony, is used only in order to prove the protocol's liveness.
-Under the weak synchrony assumption, the time difference delay(T) between the time a message was sent (T) and the time it is received doesn't grow indefinitely over time.
+Under the weak synchrony assumption, the time difference between the time a message was sent () and the time it is received doesn't grow indefinitely over time.
+Weak synchrony is not necessary for the protocol's correctness.

 It is also assumed that all communication is authenticated and the adversary is unable to spoof messages.